 2. Enjoy Holiday Cheer at a Pop-Up Christmas Market

 Lovely markets flourish around the city for Christmas, becoming an excellent option to avoid central London’s hectic crowds to buy presents and try delicious food.
-Their opening dates change from year to year, so make sure you check which ones will be happening in 2021.
+Their opening dates change from year to year, so make sure you check which ones will be happening in November 2022 and January 2023.

-- Christmas By The River (London Bridge) – Christmas By The River has been going on for seven years, and it will continue for 2021!
-They set up more than 70 wooded cabins in one of London’s most prestigious areas, the London Bridge!
+- Christmas By The River (London Bridge) – Christmas By The River has been going on for seven years, and it will continue for 2022!
+They set up more than 70 wooded cabins in one of London’s most historic areas, London Bridge.
 Stroll through the stalls while admiring stunning views of the river.

 - Leicester Square – If you’d like to combine shopping with art, visit Leicester Square, one of London’s most traditional markets.
 After browsing all the stalls, stick around to watch some shows.
 They host comedy, cabaret, and burlesque shows in the Belgian Spiegeltent.